States' rights: Contemporary debates

 More recently, the issue of states' rights has come to a head when the Base Realignment and Closure (BRAC) Commission recommended that Congress and the Department of Defense implement sweeping changes to the National Guard by consolidating some Guard installations and closing others.
 These recommendations in 2005 drew strong criticism from many states, and several states sued the federal government on the basis that Congress and the Pentagon would be violating states' rights should they force the realignment and closure of Guard bases without the prior approval of the governors from the affected states.
 After Pennsylvania won a federal lawsuit to block the deactivation of the 111th Fighter Wing of the Pennsylvania Air National Guard, defense and Congressional leaders chose to try to settle the remaining BRAC lawsuits out of court, reaching compromises with the plaintiff states.

-Current states' rights issues include the death penalty, assisted suicide, same-sex marriage, gun control, and cannabis, the last of which is in direct violation of federal law.
+Current states' rights issues include the death penalty, assisted suicide, abortion, gun control, and cannabis, the last of which is in direct violation of federal law.
 In Gonzales v.
 Raich, the Supreme Court ruled in favor of the federal government, permitting the Drug Enforcement Administration (DEA) to arrest medical marijuana patients and caregivers.
 In Gonzales v.
 Oregon, the Supreme Court ruled the practice of physician-assisted suicide in Oregon is legal.
 In Obergefell v.
 Hodges, the Supreme Court ruled that states could not withhold recognition to same-sex marriages.
+In Dobbs v.
+Jackson Women's Health Organization, the Supreme Court ruled that abortion was not constitutionally protected, and states could ban it.
 In District of Columbia v.
 Heller (2008), the United States Supreme Court ruled that gun ownership is an individual right under the Second Amendment of the United States Constitution, and the District of Columbia could not completely ban gun ownership by law-abiding private citizens.
 Two years later, the court ruled that the Heller decision applied to states and territories via the Second and 14th Amendments in McDonald v.
 Chicago, stating that states, territories and political divisions thereof, could not impose total bans on gun ownership by law-abiding citizens.